Radha-AI-Products/demos/TripMate/readme.md

-# TripMate Demo: Build a Modern Travel App Front-End in Minutes with Blazor & InstructUI
+# TripMate Demo: Build a Modern Travel App Front-End in Minutes with Blazor & Instruct UI

 This demo showcases the source code used in the YouTube video "[Build an TripMate Front-End in Minutes Using Blazor & Instruct UI](https://www.youtube.com/watch?v=4EnZ0s9cAmo)".
-It highlights how quickly you can create a modern, responsive travel planning app UI using [InstructUI](https://instructui.com/), a conversation AI tool for Blazor UI development, styled with [Tailwind CSS](https://tailwindcss.com/).
+It highlights how quickly you can create a modern, responsive travel planning app UI using [Instruct UI](https://instructui.com/), a conversation AI tool for Blazor UI development, styled with [Tailwind CSS](https://tailwindcss.com/).

 ## Prerequisites